-ARTICLE 18 - DISCIPLINE
+ARTICLE 17 - DISCIPLINE

-18.1 Discipline and Discharge.
+17.1 Discipline and Discharge.
 No covered employee shall be disciplined or discharged except for just cause.
 Oral warnings, even if reduced to writing, are not considered to be discipline and may not be protested through the grievance procedure.
 Disciplinary actions include, but are not limited to: written reprimands, suspensions, demotions and discharge.
-Whenever an employee is disciplined the employee shall be asked to sign the notice of disciplinary action as specified in Section 20.4, Signature Requirement, and the employee may refuse to do so.
+Whenever an employee is disciplined the employee shall be asked to sign the notice of disciplinary action as specified in Section 20.4, Signature Requirement.